wirginiaromanowska/Notes_On_Things/Houdini_CHOPs.md

   - set to greater than 0 (0.2)
 - back in count chop play with trigger threshold till some steps appear
 - back to adjust increment val in contant so the steps reach 1.
+## 5. Trigger chop
+- after envelope
+- to set it to have trigger at certain beat